 Teacher teaching small children

 Students pursuing the Early Childhood Education and Care Advanced Certificate will enhance the knowledge, skills, and experiences acquired in the Early Childhood Education and Care Certificate to more effectively work with children from birth to age eight.
-This advanced certificate meets the early childhood academic course requirements for the Illinois Department of Children and Family Services (IDCFS) to be an assistant teacher.
-This advanced certificate also meets the academic requirements to qualify students to be a lead teacher if the additional qualifications established by IDCFS are met.
+This advanced certificate meets the academic requirements to qualify students to be a lead teacher if the additional qualifications established by the Illinois Department of Children and Family Services are met.
 Students should consult their DCFS representative.
-Within this certificate, students will complete the required coursework to be eligible to apply for the Gateways Early Childhood Education Credential Level 3 through Gateways to Opportunity.
-This certificate requires a minimum of 33 credits in the courses listed below.
+Within this certificate, students will complete the required academic coursework to be eligible to apply for the Gateways Early Childhood Education Credential Level 3 through Gateways to Opportunity.
+This certificate requires a minimum of 36 credits in the courses listed below.

 For more information about Early Childhood Education and Care, please visit the program page.